Basketball positions: Shooting guard

-The shooting guard (SG)—also known as the two or the off guard—is, along with the small forward, often referred to as a wing because of its use in common positioning tactics.
-As the name suggests, most shooting guards are prolific from three-point range and long mid-range.
-Before they can get the ball to make the shot, they must work to stay free while others pass the ball around.
-Their ability to correctly space the floor and find open space for themselves is a key aspect of this position.
-Just like all positions in basketball, the ability to communicate efficiently with teammates is of great importance.
+The shooting guard (SG)—also known as the two or the off guard—is, along with the small forward, often referred to as a "wing" because of its use in common positioning tactics.
+Most shooting guards are best at scoring from the three point line or long-mid range.
+Before they can get the ball to make the shot, they must work to stay free and clear of defenders while others pass the ball around.
+Their ability to find open space for themselves is a key aspect of this position.
+Like all positions, the ability of a shooting guard to communicate efficiently with teammates is of great importance.
 If teammates do not know when or where a player will be open, they cannot deliver the ball when an opportunity arises.
-Most of these skills depend on whether the shooting guard is a good shooter, a finisher around the rim, a defender, or different combinations of these.
+Most of these skills depend on whether the shooting guard is best at shooting, finishing near the rim, defending, or a combination of these.

-Throughout the evolution of the game, there have been different types of shooting guards, mainly categorized as offensive threats and defensive guards.
-Shooting guards usually know their play style and get better at the qualities they are good at and then teams determine their role on the court.
-If the shooting guard focuses more on taking perimeter jump shots, especially three-pointers, by the use of basketball screens such as down screens, and without much dribbling involved, then the shooting guard is typically known as a catch-and-shoot type of player; Devin Booker fits this type of play style.
-If the shooting guard emphasizes driving into the lane and scoring at (or around) the basket, then the shooting guard is generally referred to as a slasher type of player.
-Dwyane Wade and Michael Jordan were well known for their ability to slash into the lane and score around the rim.
-However, they also took their fair share of mid-range jump shots and three-pointers.
-These are known as offensive threats.
+Throughout the evolution of the game, there have been different types of shooting guards, categorized as offensive threats and defensive guards.
+Shooting guards usually know their play style and get better at the qualities they are good at over time.
+Teams use this play style to determine the role of the shooting guard on the court.
+If the shooting guard focuses more on taking perimeter jump shots, especially three-point shots, by the use of defensive tactics such as screens (and often without much dribbling), then the shooting guard is typically known as a "catch-and-shoot" type of player.
+Devin Booker fits the catch-and-shoot play style.
+If the shooting guard emphasizes driving into the lane and scoring at (or around) the basket, then the shooting guard is generally referred to as a "slasher".
+Dwyane Wade and Michael Jordan were well known for their ability to "slash" into the lane and score around the rim.
+However, they also had a fair number of mid-range jump shots and three-pointers.
+These types of shooting guards are known as offensive threats.

-If the shooting guard's main priority is to limit or prevent the opposing team's star player (which is usually another shooting guard or other perimeter player), then the shooting guard could be known as a defensive specialist.
-Tony Allen would be considered a defensive specialist.
-Shooting guards with the ability to shoot from the perimeter while limiting the scoring opportunities of the other team's best perimeter player can be referred to as the 3-and-D type of players.
+If the shooting guard's main priority is to limit or prevent the opposing team's star player (which is usually the opposing shooting guard or other perimeter player), then the shooting guard is a defensive specialist (Tony Allen, for example).
+Shooting guards with the ability to shoot from the perimeter while limiting the scoring opportunities of the other team's best perimeter player can be referred to as the "3-and-D" type of players.
 Danny Green is an example of a 3-and-D type of shooting guard.
-These are known as defensive guards.
+These shooting guards are known as defensive guards.